s3664099/AdventureGame/README.md

 ##23 August 2023##
 I have gone back to redo this game, so this is the new one that I have started to write.

+##8 December 2023##
+Well, I haven't actually written all that much here.
+So I'll pretty much say that I'm up to the closeable and lockable items.